yaobinwen/Web-Dev-Bird-Eye/Draft/Outline.md

 # Outline

 - HTML: **TODO:** Need explain what "structure" means.
-- DOM: How does JavaScript change the web page dynamically?
 - JavaScript
   - JS engines
-  - Modules
   - Transpilation and Babel
   - Bundling and Minification
   - The ".js" Hats